by-jp/www.byjp.me/content/notes/twitter/4015208541/index.md

 - imported
 - from-twitter
 ---
-This is amazing\!
-A ruby 1.9 VM in javascript?\!
-And its *faster* than 1.8.2 command line\!?\! [http://ejohn.org/blog/ruby-vm-in-javascript/](http://ejohn.org/blog/ruby-vm-in-javascript/)
+This is amazing!
+A ruby 1.9 VM in javascript?!
+And its *faster* than 1.8.2 command line!?! [http://ejohn.org/blog/ruby-vm-in-javascript/](http://ejohn.org/blog/ruby-vm-in-javascript/)